jawolfe97/How_To_Write_Mediocre_Lab_Code/Chapter0_Avoiding_Lab_Code/README.md

 ## Lab Coding as An Extension of Good Record Keeping

-## How to write good SOPs and Experimental Protocols
+## How to Write Good SOPs and Experimental Protocols

 ## 5 Times to Avoid Laboratory Code